Feature: #100887 - Prefer CSP hash values over nonce values

 Updated Policy::prepare() and Policy::compile()

 Both methods now accept a \TYPO3\CMS\Core\Security\ContentSecurityPolicy\Middleware\PolicyBag instead of separate ConsumableNonce, Behavior, and HashCollection arguments.
-The PolicyBag is forwarded directly from the CSP middlewares, making the hash collection visible to PSR-14 event listeners via PolicyPreparedEvent::$policyBag->directiveHashCollection.
+The PolicyBag is forwarded directly from the CSP middleware, making hash collection visible to PSR-14 event listeners via PolicyPreparedEvent::$policyBag->directiveHashCollection.

 New f:asset.styleAttr ViewHelper

-A new ViewHelper registers inline style values with the style-src-attr CSP directive:
+A new ViewHelper registers inline style values using the style-src-attr CSP directive:

 <div style="{f:asset.styleAttr(value: 'color: green', csp: true)}"></div>